 The most serious accusation contained in these lawsuits is that the defendants fraudulently misrepresented the safety of Invokana.
 Johnson and Johnson is alleged to have intentionally omitted these side effects when it had a section in the drug user guide that specifically asked about possible side effects.
 Johnson and Johnson should have warned consumers that Invokana was more dangerous than other diabetes drugs due to the potential side effects about which it knew or should have known.

 Currently, these cases are pending in front of the courts.
 In order to reduce duplicative discovery requests, these cases have been consolidated into a multi-district lawsuit.
 This is not the same as a class action suit since the plaintiffs can still receive individualized compensation if they prevail.
 There have been no settlements reached and no decisions issued in the case.
 Currently, Johnson and Johnson is still contesting liability in this case.

 If you have been taking Invokana and believe that you have suffered harm, you should immediately consult with an Invokana lawsuit attorney regarding your legal options.
+The attorney can inform youwhether you are entitled to a invokana lawsuit settlement.
 Due to the statute of limitations, potential plaintiffs have a limited amount of time in which they can file an invokana amputation lawsuit and still obtain relief.
 An invokana lawsuit is a very serious matter and you need representation from the best invokana lawsuits law firm.

 Has there been an invokana recall?

-There has been no Invokana recall as a result of Invokana amputation.
+There has been no Invokana recall as a result of Invokana amputations.